Win Bright: 2020: six-year-old season

 Win Bright began his 2020 season by running seventh behind Danon Kingly in the Nakayama Kinen on 1 March.
 Plans to campaign the horse in Dubai and Hong Kong later that spring had to be abandoned because of the COVID-19 pandemic.
 He was then aimed at the Takarazuka Kinen but developed a hoof problem and was off the track until the autumn.

 Win Bright returned to competition in the autumn edition of the Tenno Sho at Tokyo on 1 November when he started a 180/1 outsider and came home tenth of the twelve runners behind Almond Eye.
 On 13 December Win Bright attempted to repeat his 2019 success in the Hong Kong Cup and went off the 9/1 fifth choice in an eight-runner field.
 He raced in mid-division before making progress in the straight and recovered from being hampered 400 metres from the finish to take second place behind Normcore.
 Yoshihiro Hatakeyama said, "It was unfortunate, as the horse really gave it his all.
 The jockey, like he did last year, gave him a ride that allowed for no complaints and one that brought out the horse’s very best.
 The result come down to the fact that winner ran a very good race and was stronger.
 This year has been anything but normal, but this horse gave, as his last race, a race that was very much him.
 The breeder, owner and jockey all worked together as a team and gave him an experience that’s not easy to have.
 I take my hat off to everyone."

 In the 2020 World's Best Racehorse Rankings, Win Bright was rated on 119, making him the equal 57th best racehorse in the world.

+Racing form

+Win Bright won nine races and finished in second three times out of 24 starts.
+This data is available in JBIS, netkeiba and HKJC.